timescale/pgai/docs/vectorizer-worker.md

 1. **Create the Docker configuration for pgai vectorizer worker**

-   Add the following docker configuration to `<timescale-folder>/docker-compose.yml`:
+   Copy the following configuration into a file named `docker-compose.yml`:
    ```yaml
    name: pgai
    services: